Artistic Gymnastics World Championships: Editions

+This 1912 Slovenian publication lists, on page 161, the years and locations of the first 6 editions of the games, including the men’s team champions of the first 5 (as the 6th hadn’t yet occurred), beginning with the 1903 edition in Antwerp about which the FIG stated "this meet is recognised as the first Worlds."
+The website Gymnastics-History.com, in an article dedicated to the 1938 World Championships, replicates an image that shows that those 1938 World Championships were designated as the 11th, (the original title in Czech reads "XI.
+Závody Mezinárodní Tělocvičné Federace" (XI.
+International Gymnastics Federation Competitions)), suggestively and consistently upholding the canonizing and numbering established for the first 6 pre-World War editions, as well as the 7th (1922), 8th (1926), 9th (1930), and 10th (1934).

+Among World Gymnastics’s "Historical Documents", in their 100 year historical treatment from 1981, this canonizing and numbering of the pre-WWI championships, which belong to what has been termed the "Heroic Stage" (1896-1920) of the sport, was repeated yet again, as it was also in their 125 year historical treatment from 2006.
+As recently as 2014, in an article presenting a synopsis of the first 110 years of the World Championships in the peer-reviewed journal Science of Gymnastics Journal, the canonizing and numbering of these pre-WWI games has been upheld.

+† The FIG (now World Gymnastics) in their 125-year anniversary publication, whereas pre-World War I editions of these championships are concerned, credits the teams and athletes from the Bohemian/Czech lands, then part of Austria-Hungary, as belonging to Czechoslovakia.
+(Additionally, therein, they also credit the athletes from Slovenia, then also part of Austria-Hungary, as belonging to Yugoslavia.)

-† There seems to be a history of inconsistency from the FIG's publications regarding whether these 1931 games are considered to be a World Championships.
-About these games, it is written in a 100-year Anniversary publication from 1981, that Following "agreements, objections, and discussions" this manifestation was called "World Championships", however on the following page of that same publication, it is stated "Logically, the manifestations of the 50th anniversary of the FIG cannot be placed among the official competitions".
-Additionally, in a 125-year Anniversary Publication from 2006, it is said about these games "Premiers concours sous l'appellation Championnats du Monde de Gymnastique artistique masculine a Paris", yet they were referred to as "unofficial" and their results were omitted from the results section of that book.
-As it currently stands (as of as recently as 2021), about these games in 1931, the FIG states "1931 First Artistic Men's World Championships held in Paris."
+†† There seems to be a history of inconsistency from the FIG's publications regarding whether these 1931 games are considered to be a World Championships.
+About these games, it is written in their 100-year Anniversary publication from 1981, that Following "agreements, objections, and discussions" this manifestation was called "World Championships", however on the following page of that same publication, it is stated "Logically, the manifestations of the 50th anniversary of the FIG cannot be placed among the official competitions".
+Additionally, in the FIG's 125-year Anniversary Publication from 2006, it is said about these games "Premiers concours sous l'appellation Championnats du Monde de Gymnastique artistique masculine a Paris", yet they were referred to as "unofficial" and their results were omitted from the results section of that book.
+As it currently stands (as of as recently as 2021), about these games in 1931, the FIG states "1931 [-] First Artistic Men's World Championships held in Paris."